 For further reading on artistic research we refer to our library.

 ARIAS focus in on Amsterdam.
-If you want to make a connection with one of our partner’s institutions or another Dutch partner, the platform kunst = onderzoeks provides a shortlist of third cycle options.
-If you want to connect with an international partner refer to this overview by ELIA (it’s not complete).
-See also the Artistic Doctorate in Europe website for more info, case studies, and insights on other possibilities.
+If you want to make a connection between one of our partner’s institutions and another Dutch knowledge institution, the platform kunst = onderzoeks provides a shortlist of third cycle options.
+If you want to connect with an international partner refer to this overview by ELIA is a good start.
+See also the Artistic Doctorate in Europe website for more info, case studies, and insights on research other possibilities.

 Left with questions after reading this page?
-Contact programme coordinator Nienke Scholts
+Please contact us!